Saint Patrick’s Day

 - On this day, rivers are dyed green with vegetable dye in Chicago.

 - Saint Patrick used three leafed shamrock to illustrate his teachings.
 Now Shamrock is viewed as a symbol of good luck.
+It is also a national symbol of Ireland.

 - Saint Patrick is credited with bringing Christianity to the Irish people.